Nexosis/nexosis.github.io/_guides/Views.md

 </table>

 ## Using Joins
 Once you have a View defined it can be used in a Session as the data source.
 If you have used previous versions of the API you'll notice that we have changed the parameter 'dataSetName' in the request for a Session to 'dataSourceName'.
-This change indicates that you can use [any data source name](/guides/datasources) - most importantly Views.
+This change indicates that you can use datasources - either a view or a dataset.
 If we had named our view above "SalesWithCalendar" then we could create a Session by POSTing to

 ```
 https://ml.nexosis.com/v1/sessions/forecast?dataSourceName=SalesWithCalendar&startDate=2010-02-16&endDate=2010-02-20